 The early days

-- Roy Horn fell in love with animals as a young child, referring to the family's jet-black half-wolf dog Hexe (Witch) as his only friend: "I was a prince and Hexe was my unicorn."
+• Roy Horn was enamored with animals as a young child, and spoke about the family's black half-wolf dog Hexe (Witch) as his only friend: "I was a prince and Hexe was my unicorn."

 Viva Las Vegas - Oops, here we come!
 Clark Griswold (Chevy Chase, m) suddenly finds himself the centre of attention in one of Siegfried and Roy's shows, 1997.
 Contributor: United Archives GmbH / Alamy.
 Photographer: IFA Film.